On Air Now 07:00 PM - 09:00 PM

 Host: Sarasota County has the only elected Charter Review Board in the state.
 We give you a look at the issues and candidates.

 Johannes Werner: Sarasota is the only county in Florida with an elected board that oversees the county charter — something that functions like a local constitution.
-The Sarasota League of Women Voters yesterday hosted a forum on Zoom that featured seven of the eight candidates running for the four seats for the Sarasota County Charter Review Board that are up in these elections.
-They were Republican Jay Riley and Democrat Julie Forrestier, who are running for Seat 1; Democrat Brad Hardin and Republican Tom DeSane, running for Seat 3; Republican Greg Bukowski and Democrat Robin Williams, running for Seat 4; and Democrat Nancy Ceci and Republican José Jimenez, running for Seat 5.
+The Sarasota League of Women Voters yesterday hosted a forum on Zoom that featured seven of the eight candidates running for the four seats on the Sarasota County Charter Review Board that are up in these elections.
+They were Republican Jay Riley and Democrat Julie Forestier, who are running for Seat 1; Democrat Brad Hardin and Republican Tom DeSane, running for Seat 3; Republican Greg Bukowski and Democrat Robin Williams, running for Seat 4; and Democrat Nancy Ceci and Republican José Jimenez, running for Seat 5.
 Republican Tom DeSane was the only candidate missing in the event.
 Voters can elect all Charter Review Board candidates, regardless of district.

 The county charter is a tool that shapes the way planning, and new construction and development is happening.
 Critics have accused the Charter Review Board of being a rubber stamp for a developer-friendly Sarasota County Commission.
 But that seems to be changing lately – at least when you take for granted what candidates say.
 Expressing concern for overdevelopment is part of the basic credo both Republican and Democratic candidates shared during the League of Women Voters forum.